SamuelLiebana/samuelliebana.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, this is Sam!
-I am a Research Fellow in Theoretical Neuroscience working with [Andrew Saxe](https://www.sainsburywellcome.org/web/people/andrew-saxe) in the Gatsby Computational Neuroscience Unit at UCL.
-My work lies at the intersection of theoretical and experimental neuroscience.
-I am currently working on uncovering the principles of individual and collective learning in the brain.
+I am a Research Fellow in Theoretical Neuroscience working with [Andrew Saxe](https://www.sainsburywellcome.org/web/people/andrew-saxe) at UCL.
+My work lies at the intersection of theoretical and experimental neuroscience, aiming to uncover the computational and biological principles of individual/collective learning in the brain.

+I completed my PhD in Neuroscience at [DPAG, University of Oxford](https://www.dpag.ox.ac.uk/) supervised by [Armin Lak](https://www.dpag.ox.ac.uk/team/armin-lak), [Andrew Saxe](https://www.sainsburywellcome.org/web/people/andrew-saxe), and [Rafal Bogacz](https://www.mrcbndu.ox.ac.uk/people/prof-rafal-bogacz).
+During my PhD, I studied the computational role of dopamine in long-term learning.

 I am funded by the Human Frontier Science Program (HFSP) and Gatsby Charitable Foundation.